mieweb/docs/content/functions/portal-management/outside-contact-portal-smp-portal-clinic-sender-user-experience.md

 ![](../outside-contact-portal-smp-portal-clinic-sender-user-experience.assets/f1f2627e9a17fb02d36d1bb7c01e6e0b.png)

-    a.  <strong>Subject:</strong> will display the Document ID attached to this send request.
+* <strong>Subject:</strong> will display the Document ID attached to this send request.
-    b.  <strong>From:</strong> will default to the auto reply url indicated in the System Settings (WebChart/Email/Autoreply).
+* <strong>From:</strong> will default to the auto reply url indicated in the System Settings (WebChart/Email/Autoreply).
-    c.  <strong>Recipient:</strong> Search for any existing <em>Recipient</em> in the system by using the autocomplete or click the ‘+' to add a new contact chart/details to the system to be able to send to.
+* <strong>Recipient:</strong> Search for any existing <em>Recipient</em> in the system by using the autocomplete or click the ‘+' to add a new contact chart/details to the system to be able to send to.
 Upon selecting an existing contact or adding a contact, the contact name will display in this field.
 It is recommended that users always search for an existing contact so that duplicate contact charts are not created.
-    d.  <strong>Employer:</strong> Use the <em>Employer</em> field to search for the portal for which you wish a portal invitation to be sent from.
+* <strong>Employer:</strong> Use the <em>Employer</em> field to search for the portal for which you wish a portal invitation to be sent from.
 Search for ‘Outside Contact Portal' if using the OOTB configuration.
 If individual client Employer Contact Portals have been custom configured, select the appropriately named employer contact portal for that client/customer.
 A list of contacts for the portal will display to select and send the document.
 See [Employer Search](#employer-search) below for more information on the Employer search.
 If a recipient is selected and the employer field is left blank, the system will send a portal invitation to the system default portal.
 System Setting (NMC/Portal/Default Portal).
 Therefore, if many custom Employer Contact Portals are configured, entering the employer will allow the user to select which employer portal you want the invitation to come from.
-    e.
-Click the <em>Send</em> button after all fields have been completed.
+* Click the <em>Send</em> button after all fields have been completed.

 ![](../outside-contact-portal-smp-portal-clinic-sender-user-experience.assets/09852f45d803278879e86b9141baf8af.png)